MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 :::image type="content" source="images/bap-configuration-9-i.png" alt-text="Diagram of basic audio profile configuration 9 I.":::

 The PC is connected to a single audio device that supports sending stereo audio data.
-The device is capable of encoding 1 channel of audio on a single CIS.
+The device is capable of encoding one channel of audio on a single CIS.

 | Use Case | Windows Audio Settings | Bluetooth Controller Settings |
 |---|---|---|